bparanj/coding-skill/_posts/2019-03-21-fundamentals-of-computer-algorithms.md

 #### Branch and Bound

 Branch and bound method is used when we can evaluate cost of visiting each node by a utility functions.
 At each step, we choose the node with lowest cost to proceed further.
-Branch-and bound algorithms are implemented using a priority queue.
+Branch and Bound algorithms are implemented using a priority queue.
 In branch and bound, we traverse the nodes in breadth-first manner.

 Branch-and-bound design technique is similar to backtracking in the sense that it generates a search tree and looks for one or more solutions.
 However, while backtracking searches for a solution or a set of solutions that sat- isfy certain properties (including maximization or minimization), branch-and-bound algorithms are typically concerned with only maximization or minimization of a given function.